Parents of Picky Eaters Heres the Scoop

 4. Is my child at risk of nutritional deficiencies because of his picky eating?

-It depends on the kind of foods your kid shuns e.g. he could develop if he continuously refuses to eat fruits and veggies.
+It depends on the kind of foods your kid shuns e.g. he could develop micronutrient deficiencies if he continuously refuses to eat fruits and veggies.
 Also, children who don’t eat a varied diet run the risk of becoming malnourished.
 This is why it’s important to encourage healthy eating by teaching kids to ‘eat a rainbow’ to get a variety of nutrients.

 5. What can I do if my child is a severely picky eater?

 Severe cases of picky eating call for medical intervention.
 So consult your pediatrician if your child’s fussy eating gets progressively worse and starts interfering with their health and your family life.
-A doctor will be able to determine if there are any underlying causes of the problem as well as prescribe medication should any be required.
+A doctor will be able to determine if there are any underlying causes to the problem as well as prescribe medication should any be required.